liquidctl/liquidctl/docs/corsair-commander.md

 Behaviour is unspecified if the specified temperature probe is not connected.

-_Note: pass `--verbose` to see the raw settings being sent to the cooler, after normalization of the profile and enforcement of the (60°C, 5000) fail-safe._
+_Note: pass `--verbose` to see the raw settings being sent to the cooler._

+After normalization of the profile and enforcement of the (60°C, 5000) fail-safe.
+This temperature failsafe can be over-ridden by using the `--unsafe=high_tempature` flag.
+This will use a maximum temperature of 100 degrees.

 ## Controlling the LEDs